uralkeser/todo-app/README.md

 ## Before Get Started

 This repo contains local MongoDB credentials.
 You may provide manually as an .env file given the format below or write your URL and Database name to configConstant.js under the folder config.
 Do not forget to remove brachets.
+For bonus cases use separate.js under the folder public also you may find db creation script dbCreation.js under the same folder .

 ```yaml
 # .env